MicrosoftDocs/azure-docs/articles/governance/policy/concepts/policy-as-code.md

   end users.

 Azure Policy as Code is the combination of these ideas.
-Essentially, keep your policy definitions in source control and whenever a change is made, test and validate that change.
+Essentially, keep your policy definitions in source control and whenever a change is made, test, and validate that change.
 However, that shouldn't be the extent of policies involvement with Infrastructure as Code or DevOps.

 The validation step should also be a component of other continuous integration or continuous